 Is Dr. Phil a real doctor?
 Inside the biggest reality TV show scam

 The question “Is Dr. Phil a real doctor” is trending again as Twitter’s blowing up about abuse allegations from some of his guests at a facility called the Turn-Around Ranch.
-Turn-Around Ranch, the Turn-About Ranch as it’s known now, is a troubled teen facility in Utah.
+Turn-Around Ranch, the Turn-About Ranch as it’s known now, is one of many troubled teen facilities in Utah.
 Its site claims its facility is “recommended by doctors and therapists and frequently featured in the media”.
 One of these media outlets is Dr. Phil.

 Dr. Phil’s frequently touted troubled teen programs for parents at the end of their rope.
 Whether it’s a girl stealing a car or threatening her parents with a knife, part of the segments featuring these “out-of-control” teens includes a trip to a residential facility, escorted by transporters whose job is to take kids against their will to these places.